TAbramovskaya/SML-metabase-final-project/docs/rfm_finalize.md

-## Recommendations for Better Data
+## Recommendations for better data

 We will begin with recommendations regarding the quality of the data provided for analysis.